-THE ART & THE VINEYARD FESTIVAL – The Oregon Authors Table, authors are sent an email invitation in early April, and sign up for as many two-hour intervals as they like.
-Authors do not have to pay the $7 admission to the fair, but a fee of $1 per hour is charged to offset the cost of the canopy and table rental.
+For the Oregon Authors Table, authors are sent an email invitation in early April, and sign up for as many two-hour intervals as they like.
+Authors do not have to pay the $10 admission to the fair, but a fee of $1 per hour is charged to offset the cost of the canopy and table rental.
 Authors are also expected to donate 15% of gross sales to the nonprofit Maude Kerns Art Center, the festival’s sponsor.

 If you are an author and would like to receive an invitation, send an email to email@example.com with your name, the title of your book, a sentence about yourself, and a sentence about your book.

 Here is a press release for the 2019 event:

 Updated 2019 Press Release – Oregon Authors Table at the Art & the Vineyard Festival

 Authors Tackle History, Mystery at Art Fest

 History and mystery are among the themes of new books featured at the Art & the Vineyard Festival in Eugene during the July 4-6 weekend.
 More than 40 authors will be at the festival’s Oregon Authors Table to discuss and autograph their books.